V. O. Chidambaram Pillai: Companies and institutions

 Chidambaram Pillai established many institutions like Yuvanesh Prachar Sabha, Dharmasanga Nesavu Salai, National Godown, Madras Agro-Industrial Society ltd and Desabimana Sangam.
 In response to the British India Steam Navigation Company's trade monopoly, Chidambaram started an Indian-owned shipping company.
-He registered the Swadeshi Shipping Company in October 1906.
+He registered the Swadeshi Steam Navigation Company in October 1906.
 The capital of the company was ten lakh rupees.
 The number of shares was 40,000 and the face value of each share was Rs.
 25/-.
 Any Asian could become a shareholder.
 The director of the company was Pandi Thurai Thevar, Zamindar of Palavanatham and the founder of "Madurai Tamil Sangam".
+Haji Pakkir Mohammed Rowther Sait paid ₹ 200,000 and purchased 8000 shares of the company, becoming its secretary.